amiretemad/your-twitter-assistant/readme.md

-Sets of command to fetch your twitter followers, new and who just unfollowed you!
-I use this commands just to track my followers on Twitter and planning to add some extra functionality to it soon!
+Sets of command to fetch your existence twitter followers, new and who just unfollowed you!
+I use this commands just to track my followers on Twitter and have some plans to add some more functionality to it!

 ## Build it!